 Lunchtime Reading Program

-Read to a Child's mission is to increase children's success in reading and in life by inspiring adults to read to them regularly.
-To this end, business professionals in Miami are recruited & trained as volunteer reading mentors and are paired with underserved elementary school students.
+The mission of Read to a Child is to foster a love of reading, improve literacy skills and empower underserved children by inspiring adults to read to them regularly.
+To this end, business professionals and individuals in Miami are recruited & trained as volunteer reading mentors and are paired with underserved elementary school students.
 Once a week, during lunch, volunteers read aloud to the children, often from 1st through 4th grade.
 Having a caring adult, spend one-on-one time weekly with a child, has a huge impact on a child's reading skills & self-esteem.
-The program aims to prevent the 2/3rds of low income students in the US that are not reading at grade level by 4th grade from ending up in welfare or in jail.
+The program aims to prevent the 1/4 of low income students in the US that are not reading at grade level by 4th grade from dropping out of high school.

 Last year, with 1700 volunteers, we served 1,326 students and 98% of children had measurable improvements in 10 reading & social skills.
 We operate in 31 urban elementary schools in the US, including the Coral Way K-8 & Pine Lake elementary in Miami.
 We seek funds to open new schools and serve more students in need.